Idopt-Lab/falco/docs/src/welcome.md

-This package provides a comprehensive aircraft flight simulation framework called FALCO for modeling and analyzing aircraft dynamics, control systems, and flight performance characteristics.
+This documentation is intended to provide a basis for understanding the Framework for Aircraft-Level Configuration and Optimization (FALCO), an in-development framework for modeling and analyzing aircraft dynamics, control systems, flight performance, and more.

-The FALCO simulator enables researchers and engineers to simulate various aircraft configurations, flight conditions, and control methodologies through a modular, python-based framework built using csdl_alpha.
+FALCO enables researchers and engineers to simulate various aircraft configurations, flight conditions, and control methodologies through a modular, python-based framework built using [csdl_alpha](https://github.com/LSDOlab/CSDL_alpha) (Computational System Design Language).
 The simulator is capable of integrating multi-fidelity aerodynamic models, propulsion models, and control systems to evaluate flight performance.
 This enables rapid gradient-based aircraft design optimization.

 Key features include:
 - Six-degree-of-freedom aircraft dynamics modeling
-- Configurable aerodynamic, propulsion, and stability models
+- Easily configurable aerodynamic, propulsion, and stability models capable of integration with existing software
 - Modular architecture supporting custom aircraft configurations

 # Cite us